remnrem/luna-doc/docs/ref/power-spectra.md

 This function can be used to generate the envelope of a (band-pass filtered) signal.

+<h3>Methods</h3>

+Instantaneous amplitude (envelope) and instantaneous phase are estimated using the filter–Hilbert method.
+The signal is first bandpass-filtered to the frequency range of interest using a linear-phase finite impulse response (FIR) filter designed with a Kaiser window, attenuating out-of-band content while preserving phase relationships within the passband.
+The Hilbert transform is then applied to the filtered signal, yielding a complex analytic signal whose modulus gives the instantaneous amplitude (envelope) and whose argument gives the instantaneous phase.
+Both quantities are written as new signal channels for downstream analysis.
+This approach is preferred over direct Hilbert transformation of the broadband signal because pre-filtering restricts the analytic signal to a physiologically meaningful frequency band.

 <h3>Parameters</h3>

 | Parameter | Example | Description |